 Online master's degree programs in library media, also called school library information specialist programs, are relatively easy to find.
-Though the coursework is primarily available over the Web, some on-campus work may be required in the beginning to familiarize students with library media technology.
+Though the coursework is primarily available over the Web, some on-campus work and an orientation may be required in the beginning to familiarize students with library media technology.
 These programs are designed for teachers certified to work in the public school system.
 The exact regulations for working as a public school information specialist vary by state.

-Online Master's Degree for Media Specialists Overview
+Master's Degree for Media Specialists

-A media specialist plans and coordinates the audio, visual and communication technology for presentations, lectures, classes, meetings and conferences.
-While media specialists may also work in marketing, journalism and many other industries, current graduate level programs are available online only for prospective library media specialists.
+A media specialist plans and coordinates the audio, visual, and communication technology for presentations, lectures, classes, meetings, and conferences.
+While media specialists may also work in marketing, journalism, and many other industries, current graduate level programs are available online only for prospective library media specialists.
 Library media specialists are teachers who specialize in multimedia equipment and programs for education, meaning these programs primarily lead to master's degrees in education.

 Program Information and Requirements

 Library media specialist master's programs can typically be completed within two years for full-time students.
 Students are evaluated for knowledge and media proficiency through written exams and electronic portfolios that include course projects.
 Classes require on-time correspondence with instructors and scheduled deadlines for coursework.
-Some schools require media specialist students to attend an on-campus orientation to become familiar with the advisors, instructors and expectations for online distance learning programs.
+Some schools require media specialist students to attend an on-campus orientation to become familiar with the advisers, instructors, and expectations for online distance learning programs.

 Technical requirements include reliable and regular access to high-speed Internet.
 Because students must submit an electronic portfolio of their projects, external memory devices are recommended.
 Some classes require the ability to view and burn DVDs.
 Useful software includes Microsoft Office as well as photo editing and movie editing programs.
 Email is a common way for students to interact with instructors and classmates, though some schools also utilize online forums.

-List of Common Online Media Specialist Courses
+Common Online Media Specialist Courses

 Online library media specialist training covers advanced methods for using computers, networks and the Web.
-Students who are not already comfortable with current computers, software and the Internet must take additional computer courses.
+Students who are not already comfortable with current computers, software, and the Internet must take additional computer courses.
 Since library media specialists are often working in schools, master's programs contain classes on educational psychology and age-appropriate learning materials.

 Issues In Educational Media Course

 This course covers the history and development of communication and information technology and the effect on education.
-Legal topics, including censorship and intellectual property are also discussed.
+Legal topics, including censorship and intellectual property, are also discussed.